connolly/DESC_school/blog/using-ipython-notebooks.rst

 shift-enter - on a mac - in each cell in the notebook will execute the code in that cell

-To prepare for the class, check that you can download and running the "Histograms" notebook below to make sure everything is installed correctly
+To prepare for the class, check that you can download and run the "Histograms" notebook below to make sure everything is installed correctly

 For more help on ipython notebooks see http://cs231n.github.io/ipython-tutorial/